The Onyx Programming Language

 Fast Compilation

-Onyx's compiler is written entirely in C and features incredibly fast compilation.
-The web-server for this website was compiled in 47 milliseconds.
+Onyx's compiler is written entirely in C and features a incredibly fast compilation.
+The server for this site was compiled in just 47 milliseconds.

 $ onyx build -V build.onyx